Because of the current circumstances

 Lecturers: All timings to be announced and subject to change.
 There will be a short break between all talks for coffee and tea etc. While we set up the next guest lecturer

-12.00 noon : Official opener lecture, followed by
+12.00 noon : Official opener lecture Ray and Pete and Mark, followed by

 6.30pm: Lectures finish